 Nonprofit and nonpartisan, we are the Southern Environmental Law Center.
 The South’s largest and most effective environmental defender.

-Solutions for a healthy environment start in North Carolina.
+Solutions for a healthy environment start in South Carolina.
 Your support helps make our wins possible.

 Innovative coastal resilience policy

 Flooding is the Lowcountry’s top threat, and SELC is promoting solutions that protect the coast while opposing misguided responses.
 We helped pass a historic coastal resilience law, and now we are working to shape the state’s new agency—the South Carolina Office of Resilience—and its statewide plan, which can help direct federal disaster funding to those who need it most, prioritize nature-based flooding solutions, and keep development out of vulnerable areas.

 As the Corps of Engineers continues to approve irresponsible projects (like Cainhoy, above) that will worsen flooding in Charleston, the Corps and the city are seeking to protect downtown by asking for more than a billion dollars from taxpayers to build a seawall that fails to account for a realistic amount of sea level rise and may actually exacerbate flooding problems.
 SELC is addressing this proposal, which would permanently alter the Charleston peninsula, by pushing the city and the Corps for a revised plan that would include nature-based solutions that are economically feasible and inclusive of all neighborhoods.

 Defending clean energy gains

 Through a string of historic victories at the Public Service Commission in 2020 and 2021, SELC helped get the state’s energy planning on a path away from risky fossil fuel power and toward clean energy alternatives.
 For the next round of utility energy planning in 2023, we will continue to press for speedy retirement of coal fired power plants, make sure coal is not simply replaced by another fossil fuel, and advocate for expansion of efficiency, solar power, and battery storage.